bhaskatripathi/CEEMDAN_LSTM/README.md

 # CEEMDAN_LSTM

+### Abstract
+The code predicts Ethereum prices for next day, 15 days and 30 days in future.
+It utilizes EMD, EEMD and CEEMDAN family of data decomposition algorithms.
+The input time series is broken down into various Intrinsic mode functions and a residue.
+The residue is further broken iteratively until no pattern is left.
+Finally, the aggregated sum of all data is taken.
+The resultant data is has an improved noise-to-signal ratio and results into a better forecast with any deep learning model like LSTM, CNN, CNN-BiLSTM etc.

-## Complete Ensemble Empirical Mode Decomposition with Adaptive Noise
+### Complete Ensemble Empirical Mode Decomposition with Adaptive Noise
 An advancement on the EEMD method, Complete Ensemble Empirical Mode Decomposition with Adaptive Noise (CEEMDAN) allows for a granular spectral separation of the Intrinsic Mode Functions and a more precise reconstruction of the original signal (IMFs).
 I utilize CEEMDAN and LSTM to forecast Ethereum prices multiple steps ahead.

 ### Novelty and main contribution :